-- Types of shifts you work (opens vs closes, busy Friday or Saturday nights etc)
+- Types of shifts you work (opens vs closes, busy Friday or Saturday nights, etc.)

 - Weather (bad weather can both increase or decrease business)

-Another plus is that with the tipping system there are enthusiastic servers out there who take serving seriously (guilty here), they will work hard to better themselves, and as a result will give excellent service and make more money for themselves.
-The standards of service in a tipping culture is higher than that of a non-tipping culture, because people have to be good at their job to make good money, plus there are more servers with less tables (because labor costs are low).
+Another plus is that with the tipping system there are enthusiastic servers out there who take serving seriously (guilty here), they will work hard to better themselves, and as a result, will give excellent service and make more money for themselves.
+The standards of service in a tipping culture is higher than that of a non-tipping culture, because people have to be good at their job to make good money, plus there are more servers with fewer tables (because labor costs are low).

 To wrap things up, my preference is to work in a tipping culture.
-There’s something extremely satisfying about serving a table to the best of your ability, providing your guests an amazing experience, and receiving their thanks and a tip in appreciation for your service.
+There’s something extremely satisfying about serving a table to the best of your ability, providing your guests an amazing experience, and receiving their thanks and a tip-in appreciation for your service.

 Thanks for reading.